-It’s amazing how the morning comes and the sunrise can do beautiful things in the sky and I, me, or the long day ahead and all the compounded facts and misinterpretations are nothing more than a series of misunderstandings.
+It’s amazing how the morning comes and the sunrise can do beautiful things in the sky and I, me, or the long day ahead with all the compounded facts and misinterpretations are nothing more than a series of misunderstandings.
 But still, morning comes.
 No matter what the night before was like, good or bad, the sun rises.
-And it’s been doing this for a really long time.
+It’s been doing this for a really long time.
 The sky clears and here we are, facing another day down on Project Earth.

 This does not mean that I am automatically better.
 Instead, this means at least I knew where to begin should I choose to improve.
 At least I know where my insecurities come from and why they are there.
 So, if I ever chose to reprogram my subconscious thinking, at least I know where to start.